webplatform/docs/guides/html_structural_elements/index.md

 == HTML5 element support ==

 At this point we should discuss support.
 There is currently not full support for the HTML5 structural elements in today's selection of web browsers, but it is getting better all the time.
-Lack of support for these features across browsers may be less than ideal, but for our purposes it doesn't matter very much.
+Support for these features across browsers may be less than ideal, but for our purposes it doesn't matter very much.
+Here's why.

 The way the elements work in general between HTML4 and HTML5 is exactly the same &mdash; it is just the element names that are different.
 You can get HTML5 elements working across all browsers today with a minimum of effort.